 Museums, as custodians of cultural wealth and equally, have a significant role to play in suitably complementing the multidimensional goals of VAE and ESD.
 Museums and cultural spaces that display art and cultural assets are venues that encourage “informal” improvised creation and participation.
 They are also ideal places where education for sustainable development can be promoted.
 In fact, essentially, museums are institutions that were originally founded on the central ideas of sustainability: preservation and conservation, but also a renaissance of a world culture in the making.

-As such, museums are open “windows to the world” with western and non-western cultures represented, in whole or in part.
-The future direction of museums is to make clear that there is not one “dominant” art or culture but that there are many artistic, historical, and cultural narratives.
-These narratives reflect the differences, as well as the similarities between cultures, and emphasise the complexity of the visual arts by taking Western readers far afield of their comfort zone, of their accustomed territory, exposing them to unfamiliar but very intriguing and interesting ways of thinking (e.g., open-minded, inclusive, and sustainable) about our planet and our living “together”.
+As such, museums are open “windows to the world,” with western and non-western cultures represented, in whole or in part.
+The future direction of museums is to make clear that there is not one “dominant” art or culture, but that there are many artistic, historical, and cultural narratives.
+These narratives reflect the differences, as well as the similarities between cultures, and emphasize the complexity of the visual arts by taking Western readers far afield from their comfort zones, their accustomed territories, exposing them to unfamiliar but highly intriguing and interesting ways of thinking (e.g., open-minded, inclusive, and sustainable) about our planet and our living “together.”

-It is essential to understand that a museum’s functions can adopt a social focus and offer the potential to transform the modes of thinking and perceptions of contemporary societies.
+It is essential to understand that a museum’s functions can incorporate a social focus and offer the potential to transform contemporary societies’ ways of thinking and perceptions.
 Museums help inspire and facilitate a global conversation on promoting peace, reconciliation, civic pluralism, and democratic citizenship.

-"Cultural organisations can be instrumental in the areas of both practice and policy to support the arts programmes in their local schools.
-They can have a consistent presence in the advocacy, and partner with schools to provide additional resources" (Humphries & Pelletier, 2018,: 459).
-Museum objects and artworks have the unique potential to address inequalities, injustice, and environmental challenges, enhancing respect and interest in human values and cultural polymorphism inside and outside the school environment.
-By targeting the core values and practices of art museums, we will examine ways to leverage their power to assist in shaping a sustainable future for all cultures (Janes & Sandell, 2019) and secure societies’ wellbeing, by actively and invariably engaging visual art educators and children.
-"Museums are in a position to invent a new future for themselves and their communities" (Janes, 2013: 13) and "make room for a commitment to the durability and wellbeing of individuals, communities and the natural world" (Berry, 2000: 134).
+“Cultural organisations can be instrumental in the areas of both practice and policy to support the arts programmes in their local schools.
+They can have a consistent presence in the advocacy, and partner with schools to provide additional resources” (Humphries & Pelletier, 2018, 459).
+Museum objects and artworks possess the unique potential to address inequalities, injustice, and environmental challenges, enhancing respect and interest in human values and cultural polymorphism inside and outside the school environment.
+By focusing on the core values and practices of art museums, we will examine ways to take advantage of their power to assist in shaping a sustainable future for all cultures (Janes & Sandell, 2019) and in securing the wellbeing of societies by actively and consistently engaging visual art educators and children.
+“Museums are in a position to invent a new future for themselves and their communities” (Janes, 2013, 13) and “make room for a commitment to the durability and wellbeing of individuals, communities and the natural world” (Berry, 2000, 134).